rivernews/appl-tracky-spa/docs/dev/restful-saga/README.md

 - [ ] Next: clean up code

+### Challenge -2D: Navigation side effect after form submit.
+Since we cannot know current request progress via `fetch()` promise anymore, how can we use redux store to navigate upon form submit && request succeeded?

 - [x] Next: creating company/address: so how do we navigate after submit form?

+### Challenge -2E: How can we write to database's relational fields, such as one-to-one, Many-to-one or Many-to-Many, via RESTful API?

 - Next: how to get foreign key / one-to-one entries?
     - [x] React: prepare the data!
 Get ready to send them by one click - start from Company